astral-sh/docs/site/uv/reference/cli/index.md

 [`--output-file`](#uv-export--output-file), `-o` *output-file* : Write the exported requirements to the given file

-[`--package`](#uv-export--package) *package* : Export the dependencies for a specific package in the workspace.
+[`--package`](#uv-export--package) *package* : Export the dependencies for specific packages in the workspace.

 ```
-If the workspace member does not exist, uv will exit with an error.
+If any workspace member does not exist, uv will exit with an error.
 ```

 [`--prerelease`](#uv-export--prerelease) *prerelease* : The strategy to use when considering pre-release versions.